Matthew T. PhillipsDirector

 Matt’s primary areas of concentration include U.S. employment-based immigration, including temporary and permanent visas; non-immigrant business visas, particularly E, H and L visas; labor certification (PERM); and permanent resident status, not including labor certification.
 He also has experience in civil litigation.

-Matt currently serves as Vice-Chair of the Allegheny County Bar Association Immigration Law Committee.
+Matt currently serves as Chair of the Allegheny County Bar Association Immigration Law Committee.
 He is also a member of the Allegheny County Bar Association and the Pennsylvania Bar Association, as well as the Greater Pittsburgh Relocation Council.
 In addition, Matt has served as past Chair of the Pittsburgh Chapter of the AILA.

 Matt has appeared on CNBC to discuss visas for skilled workers, and has been interviewed by the Pittsburgh Post-Gazette on the same topic.
 He has published articles on global immigration in Mobility Magazine, and most recently has been published in Best Lawyers “Legal Insights” with regard to Employment-based U.S. Immigration.